The Best Travel Stroller 2019

 Scroll down for our picks for Best Travel Stroller for International Trips and Best Travel Stroller Splurge.
 New to stroller shopping?
 Read our 7 Things No One Tells You About Buying a Stroller for advice and tips.

-Strollers specifically designed for travel have taken off in years, thanks to parents desire to hit the road and new designs that fold up so compactly they can fit in an overhead airline bin.
+Strollers specifically designed for travel have taken off in years, thanks to parents’ desire to hit the road and new designs that fold up so compactly they can fit in an overhead airline bin.

 In years past, most folks would rely on a cheap umbrella stroller, so named because they resemble an umbrella (long and skinny) when folded.
 The big problem: these strollers were routinely NOT allowed in overhead bins and thus became checked baggage or gate-checked.
 The result was often mangled strollers that were damaged or destroyed by malevolent baggage handlers.

-Too bad the Pockit as a stroller was such disappointment—from the joke of the canopy to the awkward two-hand fold to the horrible handling, the Pockit worked better on Facebook than in real life.
+Too bad the Pockit as a stroller was such disappointment—from the joke of a canopy to the awkward two-hand fold to the horrible handling, the Pockit worked better on Facebook than in real life.

 On the plus side, the Pockit’s success at getting attention launched a travel stroller arms race, with several brands jumping into the “ultra-compact fold” category with better offerings.
 We count 11 travel stroller offerings today, with prices that range from $100 to $500.